Home » Recipes » Classic Italian Tiramisu Recipe

 • Repeat with another layer.

-• Top with Chantilly cream.
+• Top with Chantilly cream, if desired.

 • Dust with cocoa powder.